cbeauhilton/ash-abstracts/README.md

 from the first date they were online (2004) to the present, and an initial analysis of this data.

 An interactive map of some of the data is available [here](https://ash-abstracts.vercel.app/base/abstracts_base).
-Since there are so many examples the map may not load quickly.
+Since there are a large number of examples the map may not load quickly.
 Consider instead exploring a facet of the data, such as [this one](https://ash-abstracts.vercel.app/base/abstracts_base?_facet_array=topics&topics__arraycontains=leukemia) for abstracts tagged with "leukemia" (scroll down that page to see the map).
 Also see below for a screenshot.